Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

   <a href="../07-3.jpeg"><img src="/images/filler.png" data-src="../07-3.sm.jpeg" alt="NEO: Ever have that feeling where you're not sure if you're awake or dreaming?"></a>
 </div>

-The book that Neo stores his money and... whatever it is he's selling, is titled [Simulacra and Simulation](https://en.wikipedia.org/wiki/Simulacra_and_Simulation), a 1981 philosophy book about symbolism in society and how it affects the shared human experience and how we perceive reality.
+The book that Neo stores his money and... whatever it is he's selling, is titled [Simulacra and Simulation](https://en.wikipedia.org/wiki/Simulacra_and_Simulation), a 1981 philosophy book about symbolism in society, how it affects the shared human experience, and how we perceive reality.
 When Neo opens the book, his hidden compartment is contained in the chapter on [Nihilism](https://en.wikipedia.org/wiki/Nihilism), which is the principle of life having no intrinsic meaning or value.
 One aspect of Nihilism is the belief that reality does not exist.
 Three seconds of screen time and the movie has hit us with some very heavy principles.

 This is the first set of references in the film to Depersonalization and Derealization, mental states where the mind disconnects from the body and the world around it.
 If you've ever found yourself feeling like the life you walk through isn't real, like it's all a facsimile, that is derealization.
 I remember having both of these feelings extremely strongly as a teenager.